Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 This plant-scale treatment can be used for spraying or misting, as directed by the manufacturer.
 It can also be used to drench surfaces and paths to eliminate or prevent pest infestations.

-Essentria IC-3 is effective against white scales on plants.
+Essentria IC-3 may help control some scale insects on plants.
 Additionally, with caution, you can use it directly on cattle, horses, and chickens.

 It also works against many other crawling and flying insect pests.